gitlabhq/gitlabhq/doc/administration/container_registry.md

 ## Container Registry domain configuration

 There are two ways you can configure the Registry's external domain.

-Either use the existing GitLab domain where in that case the Registry will listen on a port, or use a completely separate domain.
-Since the container Registry requires a TLS certificate, in the end it all boils down to how easy or pricey is to get a new TLS certificate.
+- Either [use the existing GitLab domain][existing-domain] where in that case the Registry will have to listen on a port and reuse GitLab's TLS certificate,
+- or [use a completely separate domain][new-domain] with a new TLS certificate for that domain.

+Since the container Registry requires a TLS certificate, in the end it all boils down to how easy or pricey is to get a new one.

 Please take this into consideration before configuring the Container Registry for the first time.